-Almost two years ago we set out to develop a website dedicated to the Southern part of Warwickshire, where we shared a mutual interest.
+Over two years ago we set out to develop a website dedicated to the Southern part of Warwickshire, where we shared a mutual interest.
 We did not wish to be involved in a Committee structure, neither were we particularly interested in financial gain; our aim was to contribute to the family history community, although we have joined the Family History Federation so that readers can be reassured of our intentions etc.

 Many family historians subscribe to the commercial sites, where there is an abundance of information; many do not.
 For the latter group, we provide a means by which they can identify 'persons of interest' and then follow them up, via their local library, or through us.
 We answer every e-mail query, but do ask that you use this form so we can try to ensure you are not a robot.
 We will then do our best to help you move onwards with your searches.

-For the coming year, our aim is not only to continue with these Parish Register transcriptions, but also to put more effort into developing our War Memorial investigations.
+Further, our aim is not only to continue with these Parish Register transcriptions, but also to put more effort into developing our War Memorial investigations.
 To this end, our webmaster makes occasional visits to South Warwickshire, takes photographs of their churches and War Memorials, and uses them to illustrate our site.
 We have also been fortunate enough to recruit volunteers living in the local area, who are well placed to provide us with photographs, as required.
 The Towns and Villages section of the website (in progress) should be of particular interest to those unfamiliar with the South Warwickshire area.
 Local knowledge is important to us; if you live in the area and have any additional comments to make, we would be pleased to hear them.

 If you would be interested in joining our small transcription team, or have any information (documents & photographs of soldier casualties) to supplement our collection, we would be delighted to hear from you…please click here.
 We work with a small group of volunteers who help us with transcriptions; in particular Bob, Ian, Sheila and Wendy.
 We would like to acknowledge their contributions which have had a significant effect upon the volume of transcription we have been able to achieve, and we would also like to thank Ian, in particular, for his help through his visits to the Warwickshire Record Office.
 Financially, we are supporting the site, but if you would like to make a small donation towards the hosting costs, we would be very pleased to accept i